-Samples are taken throughout the recording period to calculate a classification for exactly how clean areas are for swimming and more, and in the most recent data, 21 have been rated “Excellent”, 31 “Good”, 20 as “Sufficient”, and five as “Poor”.
+Samples are taken throughout the recording period to calculate a classification for exactly how clean areas are for swimming and more, and in 2021 data, 29 were rated “Excellent”, 31 “Good”, 20 as “Sufficient”, and five as “Poor”.

 The Wet Bandits